syncfusion/xamarin.android-docs/xamarin-android/Introduction/Download-And-Installation/Mac.md

 ---
 layout: post
 title: Download and Installation in Mac | Xamarin.Android | Syncfusion
-description: Download and Installation in Mac
+description: This section provides information on how to download and install Syncfusion Xamarin.Android Controls on Mac.
 platform: Xamarin.Android
 control: Download and Installation
 documentation: ug
 ---

-# Mac
+# Download and Installation of Xamarin.Android controls in Mac

 ## Download directly from website

-You can download the complete Xamarin.Android component from [here](https://www.syncfusion.com/downloads/latest-version).
+You can download the complete Xamarin.Android component from [here](https://www.syncfusion.com/downloads/xamarin).

 **MAC Installer (pkg)**